 1. Moths

-Most moths are nocturnal.
+Most moths are nocturnal and are attracted to artificial light.
 These flying insects can range in size from very small to large, like the Sphinx Moth.
 Some of the bigger species can have intricate designs on their wings, much like butterflies.
-To stay active, and alive, they must keep moving as their muscle movement regulate their body heat.
-A moth’s main goal is to reach adulthood and mate before they die.

 While the moths found in NEPA are generally harmless, they are attracted to bright lights and can be bothersome.
-However, they are responsible for a good amount of pollination which makes them very important to the ecosystem.
+However, they are responsible for a good amount of pollination, which makes them very important to the ecosystem.

-The best way to keep these creatures out of your house is by doing routine pest maintenance on your screen doors and windows and seal up any potential entryways.
+The best way to keep these creatures out of your house is by doing routine pest maintenance on your screen doors and windows and sealing up any potential entryways.
 Turn off outdoor light fixtures and be careful when opening and closing doors at night.

 2. Fireflies